 The traditional night of the Sinterklaas celebration, the night of December 5, is called pakjesavond (gift evening).
 On this day, parents offer gifts to their kids, which of course, come straight from Sinterklaas himself. 😉

-In order for children actually to believe that there is a very old guy buying gifts for all the children in the whole of the Netherlands, the evening usually consists of a neighbour (buurman) slamming on the front door, throwing pepernoten and leaving some presents on the doorstep. 🎁
+In order for children to actually believe that there is an old guy buying gifts for the whole of the Netherlands, the evening usually consists of a neighbour (buurman) slamming on the front door, throwing pepernoten and leaving some presents on the doorstep. 🎁

 Surprise